cs207group4/cs207-FinalProject/README.md

 pychemkin is a Python 3 library that computes the reaction rates of species participating in a system of elementary gas-phase reactions.

 To install, you can simply enter   `pip install pychemkin` into the terminal.
 Further documentation is in 'docs/pychemkin.pdf.'
+Example outputs presented in the manual can be found in the examples/ directory.
+A demo IPython notebook is available in the demo_notebook/ directory.

 Authors: CS207 Group 4